firstbatchxyz/dria-blog/docs/how-to/singletons.md

 ---
 categories:
 - Workflows
-description: Learn about Singletons in Dria, including how to use and create your own for efficient task handling with Pydantic validation.
+description: Learn how to create and use Singletons in Dria for efficient task handling with Pydantic models.
 tags:
 - Singletons
 - Dria
 - Pydantic
-- Task Management
+- Task Automation
-- Data Generation
+- AI Workflows
 ---

 # Singletons